Galápagos Diving Cruise

 This diving cruise on board the Danubio Azul will take you to the most remote islands of the Galápagos Archipelago, Darwin and Wolf, where you will explore what are arguably some of the world's best diving spots.
 Depending on the season and your luck, you can expect to see whale sharks, schools with hundreds of hammerhead sharks, sea lions, penguins, mantas, eagle rays, Galápagos sharks, sea turtles, hammerhead sharks, mola mola, iguanas, golden rays, seals and with a bit of luck even whales and dolphins!

 Important: Please be aware that this is a cruise for advanced divers.
 Both Darwin and Wolf, but also other spots on this route, require experience with strong currents and a minimum of 50 logged open-water dives.
+Click here for more info.
 If you feel like this might be a challenge for you, you can book an additional diving guide to accompany you.
-Nitrox is available upon request and much recommended.
+Nitrox is not ultimately necessary, but much recommended.
 Please inquire with us for more details about this once-in-a-lifetime adventure.
 We're divers, too.

 Your ship: Danubio Azul